Do you know what your greatest expense is?

 Having the right salon cancellation and no-show policy in place is crucial.
-But to reinforce it, you need to be able to accept bookings with credit card upfront as well as send reminders to your clients ahead of their appointment.
-I’ve put together a detailed guide to help you find the right salon software for you here.
-A good salon software doesn’t cost much and you’ll soon earn the money back you invest in it.
-In fact, the best appointment schedulers are actually free for individuals.
+But to reinforce it, you need to be able to accept bookings with credit card upfront and send reminders to your clients ahead of their appointment.

 Download Your Salon Cancellation Policy Example & Template

 Ultimately, the amount of detail you provide in your salon policy is up to you and what your business needs at this moment in time.
 With that being said, the more detail you provide in your policy, the clearer the expectations are for your clients when they book their appointments and the clearer the timing expectations are for your staff.

 Below is a salon cancellation policy PDF template that you can download.
 I am also linking to the guide from Mangomint which includes another example you can edit to fit your salon.